...

 Assess your risk tolerance.
 This is the degree of uncertainty that you can handle in your investments.
 Risk tolerance depends on your personality, income, age, goals, and other factors.

-Determine your time horizon
+Determine your time horizon.

 This is the length of time that you plan to keep your investments before you need to access them.
-Time horizon affects how much risk you can take and what kind of assets you should invest in.
+Time horizon affects how much risk you can take and what assets you should invest in.

 Generally, the longer your time horizon, the more risk you can afford and the more growth-oriented your portfolio can be, meaning you can invest in more stocks than bonds or cash equivalents.

-Define your financial objectives
+Define your financial objectives.

-Choose an asset allocation strategy
+Choose an asset allocation strategy.

 Asset allocation is the most important factor in determining your portfolio’s performance and risk level.
 Generally, the more diversified your portfolio, the lower your risk and the smoother your returns.